Mango supports rendered raster images with embedded geo-referenced data.

 Your raster is four band satellite imagery

 If your raster is sourced from satellite, it will usually contain four bands.
-You may find that the raster fails to upload or appears black and white in Mango.
+You may find that it appears black and white in Mango, or fails to upload entirely.
 In this instance, you will need to create a rendered image with only three bands and upload the new raster to Mango.

 Export the raster and choose Use Renderer and Force RGB to create a three band image (see instructions above).